Concerns and controversies at the 2008 Summer Olympics: Air pollution

+During the 2008 Summer Olympics; PM_{10} levels higher than 50 μg/m^{3} (WHO Air Quality Guideline for 24-hour mean); PM_{10} levels higher than 150 μg/m^{3} (WHO Interim Target 1 for 24-hour mean); Air Pollution Index level higher than IOC and Chinese target of 100; † Emergency pollution control measures were implemented on July 1, 2008.
+Stricter measures were imposed on July 20, 2008.;

 Pollution threats to sailing events

 At the end of May 2008, two months before the start of the Olympics, a "red tide" (a type of algal bloom) was found to be developing.
 It began choking large stretches of the Qingdao near to the venue for the sailing events.
 While algae blooms are known to develop in nutrient-rich water, often as a result of chemical pollution, run-off from heavy fertiliser use or untreated sewerage; Qingdao's Ocean and Fishing Bureau said the particular temperature and salinity of sea water had been responsible in this case.

 Officials in Qingdao achieved their own target of 15 July to clear the algae in the vicinity of the venue.
 The task force that cleaned-up more than a million tonnes of algae were said to number 1,200 boats and many thousands of troops and volunteers.

 A 2 km2 oil slick was discovered off the coast of Qingdao on 11 August.
 Officials said that the oil would not affect Olympic sailing, and all the sailing events proceeded as scheduled.